KDL-umass/compositional_models_cate/README.md

 ### Manufacturing assembly data generation
 1. cd ```manufacturing_assembly```
-2. Run ```factoryScenarioGenerator.ipynb``` notebook to generate various manufacturing assembly line layouts with hierarchical structures and initial factory conditions which determine how much raw material is available and specifies the product demand.
+2. Run the `factoryScenarioGenerator.ipynb``` notebook to generate various manufacturing assembly line layouts with hierarchical structures and initial factory conditions, which determine how much raw material is available and specify the product demand.
 - Running this notebook will generate ```factory_scenario``` folder and ```initial_conditions``` folder.
-3. The number of workers and their skill distribution is specified in ```workers/workers_00.json``` and ```workers/workers_01.json``` folder.
+3. The number of workers and their skill distribution is specified in the ```workers/workers_00.json``` and ```workers/workers_01.json```folders.
 This specifies the binary treatment for hierarchical assembly layouts (units).
-3. Run ```simulate_factories-time-dynamics.ipynb``` notebook which uses simpy (an event simulator) to generate potential outcomes for different treatments.
-It takes a factory scenario (hierarchical structure representing instance-specific composition) as an input, runs it with a set of factory workers with multiple skill levels to calculate total rework, scrap and products produced by each station and the whole factory (component-level and unit-level potential ouctomes.)
+3. Run the ```simulate_factories-time-dynamics.ipynb``` notebook, which uses simpy (an event simulator) to generate potential outcomes for different treatments.
+It takes a factory scenario (hierarchical structure representing instance-specific composition) as an input, runs it with a set of factory workers with multiple skill levels to calculate total rework, scrap, and products produced by each station and the whole factory (component-level and unit-level potential outcomes.)

 ### Matrix operations processing
 - Run ```matrix_operations/generate_matrix_expressions_data.py``` to generate data for a set of matrix expressions (units) on a given computer hardware (treatment), and obtain the run-times (potential outcomes) for each operation (component) as well as the overall expression.
-- Already generated expression data on two different computer hardware is provided in the JSONs and CSVs formats here:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/1Z6tOgRAP3LNkC1hLJI3nbgGWn98YFSt-).
+- Expression data generated on two different computer hardware is provided in the JSON and CSV formats here:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/1Z6tOgRAP3LNkC1hLJI3nbgGWn98YFSt-).

+### Query Execution Domain
+- TODO: Add code to generate data from scratch using Postgres.
+- Query execution data generated for around 10k query plans (units) with various database configuration parameters (interventions) is provided in the JSONs and CSVs formats here:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/1uT67dyDWVKXPatueVOug2V4gZSgaie1Z).

 ## Experiment results
-In order to reproduce experiment results, currently we have separate codebase for each domain.
+In order to reproduce experiment results, we currently have a separate codebase for each domain.
 Run the code in the respective folder to reproduce the results.
 ### Synthetic data
 - cd ```synthetic_data```.

 - Run ```./base_experiments.sh``` in ```synthetic_data/``` folder to generate results for compositional generalization experiment for sequential and parallel compositional structures.
-This will generate ```results/``` folder in ```synthetic_data/``` with json files consisting of $R^2$ and ```PEHE``` metrics for CATE estimation task.
+This will generate a ```results/``` folder in ```synthetic_data/``` with JSON files consisting of $R^2$ and ```PEHE``` metrics for the CATE estimation task.

 - Use ```notebooks/plot_results.ipynb``` to reproduce the results of Figure 3.